 - 2 tablespoons water

-- Peel the garlic cloves.
+- While the patties bake, make the dressing: Peel the garlic cloves.
 Place all ingredients into a blender and blend until smooth.

 About the Authors